-Stock market today: Asian shares rise ahead of a US inflation update on hopes for easing rate hikes
+Stock market today: Global shares rise ahead of US inflation update on hopes for easing rate hikes

 Traders looked ahead to Wednesday’s update on U.S. consumer prices for signs of whether the Federal Reserve might decide inflation has cooled enough following a year of interest rate hikes.
 They hope the U.S. central bank will decide no more are needed, though Fed officials suggest as many as two more increases are possible this year.

 Forecasters expect inflation in June to fall to 3.1% from the previous month’s 4%.
-That still would be higher than the Fed’s 2% target but down sharply from last year’s peak above 9%.
+That would be higher than the Fed’s 2% target but down sharply from last year’s peak above 9%.

 “They will have a hard time justifying further rate increases if headline inflation — which is their mandate — is moving convincingly towards target,” said Rubeela Farooqi of High Frequency Economics in a report.

-The Kospi in Seoul surged 1.7% to 2,562.49 and Sydney’s S&P/ASX 200 jumped 1.5% to 7,108.90.
+The Kospi in Seoul surged 1.7% to 2,562.49 and Sydney’s S&P-ASX 200 jumped 1.5% to 7,108.90.

-Investors want to see whether the U.S. economy can avoid a long-predicted recession after a run-up in the Fed’s benchmark lending rate to cool inflation.
+Investors want to see whether the U.S. economy can avoid a recession after a run-up in the Fed’s benchmark lending rate to cool inflation.
 They expected at least a brief recession starting this quarter but are more optimistic after U.S. hiring stayed strong.

-FMC, which sells herbicides, insecticides and other products to the agricultural industry, tumbled 11.1% for the biggest loss in the S&P 500 after it warned of a sudden drop in business around much of the world toward the end of May as partners burned through inventory levels.
+On Wall Street, FMC, which sells herbicides, insecticides and other products to the agricultural industry, tumbled 11.1% on Monday for the biggest loss in the S&P 500 after it warned of a sudden drop in business around much of the world toward the end of May.
 It said the “unforeseen and unprecedented” declines would hurt its results for the spring and full year.

-Investors also are waiting for U.S. corporate profit reports for an update on how companies are being affected by inflation and weaker consumer spending.
+Investors are waiting for U.S. corporate profit reports for an update on how companies are being affected by inflation and weaker consumer spending.

 Delta Air Lines and PepsiCo report Thursday.
 JPMorgan Chase will headline a rush of bank reports on Friday.